MDHaggai/NetworkAutomation/Chapter2-Literature Review.md

 rationale of the research topically.
  The historical context presented in the available literature suggests a profound transition from manual and time-consuming practices in network management to advanced automated methods.
-At first, network management began with systems that were vendor-specific and demanded timeconsuming manual efforts from configuration to maintenance.
+At first, network management began with systems that were vendor-specific and demanded time consuming manual efforts from configuration to maintenance.
 According to the documented sources, including the given two seminal PDFs – one of network programmability and another one of SDN’s history – more flexible and viable management strategies were necessary when it came to big and complicated networks.